 A sunrise hot air balloon ride in Arizona

-For my first hot air balloon experience, I flew with Hot Air Expeditions and it was by far the highlight of my 4 days in Scottsdale.
 However, I’ll admit that for the month leading up to this adventure I was pretty apprehensive about it.
-I mean, you’re talking about riding thousands of feet over the desert in a wicker basket carried by a balloon – a technology that really hasn’t changed all that much since its invention in 1783.
-For reference, that’s the same year the American Revolution ended.
+I mean, you’re talking about riding thousands of feet over the desert in a wicker basket carried by a balloon.
+This is a technology that really hasn’t changed all that much since its invention in 1783.
+For reference, the American Revolution ended that same year.
 It’s not like we’re still shooting muskets and wearing powdered wigs so…?

 Needless to say, I had a lot of questions about hot air ballooning, as I’m sure you do too.
 If, like me, the only things you know about hot air ballooning you learned from a conman from Omaha-turned-sorcerer, let me fill you in on what you need to know for your sunrise hot air balloon ride in Arizona.